From gulls and guillemots, to kittiwakes, waders and white-tailed eagles, Orkney’s birdlife is remarkably varied.

-During the summer months, Orkney’s cliffs are home to thousands of breeding seabirds, with Marwick Head in the West Mainland, Mull Head in the East Mainland, and Noup Head in Westray, popular sites for observing.
+During spring and summer our cliffs teem with life as thousands of nesting sea birds of all shapes and sizes swoop and soar from their ledges.
+Places like Marwick Head in the West Mainland, Mull Head in the East Mainland, and Noup Head in Westray are popular sites to observe our seabird cities.

 Colourful and charismatic puffins, known as tammie norries in Orkney, also make an annual appearance in the islands.
 These little characters arrive on cliffs here to breed between late April and July, bobbing their way in and out of their burrows.
 The best chance of seeing them is at the Castle o’Burrian in Westray, with neighbouring Papa Westray also a good option.
 On the Mainland, visit the Brough of Birsay with your camera ready.
 Take a look at our guide to puffin-spotting in Orkney for more information.